Thanks be to EBT, MrsSpaceCowboy, and JadaPattinson for pre-reading.

 Or that she feared she might've been pregnant.

 It took Bella, Alice's crying, and Charlie's sudden arrival to calm Edward down long enough to realize that driving over to that punk's house would only result with Edward behind bars.
-Charlie was just as murderous – his granddaughter looked so small and fragile – but he knew that Rosalie needed Edward there, not making the situation worse.
+Charlie was just as murderous—his granddaughter looked so small and fragile—but he knew Rosalie needed Edward there with her, not making the situation worse.

 After a week of talks, tears, and a negative pregnancy test from the doctor's office, Rosalie slowly and cautiously went back to her normal self.
 Bella and Edward always worried that Rosalie's fierce determination to succeed in life was her way of running away from being hurt again, but all that changed when she met Emmett.

 Rosalie still wasn't meeting Bella's eyes, and that bothered her.
 It had started the moment Bella and Edward sat down with their daughters and sons-in-law to announce her decision to sign a DNR the month prior.

 Rosalie was furious.

 "All the, um, paperwork's been filed.
 Your will and all of the life insurance stuff's been taken care of."

-While Rosalie was an excellent lawyer, she asked that another attorney at her firm handle it.
+While Rosalie was an excellent lawyer, she had asked that another attorney at her firm handle it.
 She didn't want to deal with the legal aspect of losing her mother any more than she wanted to deal with the emotional one.

 Bella smiled and nodded, but Rosalie's refusal to even look at her was breaking her heart.
-All she wanted to do was to tell her daughter that she loved her, hold her.
-And that would've been possible a month ago – before the DNR.
+All she wanted to do was to tell her daughter that she loved her, to hold her, and that would've been possible a month ago—before the DNR.